-Thinking About Hiring a Review Writer?
+Should You Hire a Review Writer?
 Read This First

 There is no denying that customer reviews are crucial to the success of your online business.
 Customer reviews have the power to influence customer decisions, gain consumer loyalty, garner trust and boost a brand’s reputation.
 All these benefits ultimately lead to one outcome: improved profits.
 It makes sense that, if you don’t have many customer reviews or if any of your reviews are less than stellar, you may consider hiring a review writer to help shape shoppers’ perceptions of your brand.
-You may want to think twice before doing so.
+However, you may want to think twice before doing so.

 What’s in a Review?